rahmansean/Coffee-Shop-Management-System/README.md

-# Coffee-Shop-Management-System
+# CoffeeShop-ISD Project

 This project is based on point of sale concept to maintain orders and manage a particular coffee shop.

 The primary objective of this project is to digitize coffee shop transactions and order management, simplifying the process for employees and customers.
-Our user-friendly interface aims to place orders easily to reduce service time.
+The user-friendly interface helps employees to take orders easily, reducing service time.
-We aspire to gather sales, customer, and employee data, offering special discounts to loyal customers.
-Daily transaction details are stored in the database for admin review.
+Furthermore, the system stores daily transaction details and inventory information in the database for admin review.

 Key tools and technologies utilized include:
 JavaFX, Scene Builder, NetBeans IDE, and Microsoft SQL Server Management Studio.